VennDev/Vapm/README.md

 # Vapm
-- A library Async & Promise for PHP
+- A library Async and Promise for PHP
 - The method is based on Fibers, requires you to have php version from >= 8.1

 # Clarify
-- This is a fiber-based library of php that helps your code become asynchronous, and uses asynchronous methods such as fetch, read, ... help for for the use of reading or retrieving results from the website in a non-blocking manner.
+- This is a fiber-based library of php that helps your code become asynchronous, and uses asynchronous methods such as fetch, read, ... help for the use of reading or retrieving results from the website in a non-blocking manner.
 - As explained by PHP:

 Fibers represent full-stack, interruptible functions.
 Fibers may be suspended from anywhere in the call-stack, pausing execution within the fiber until the fiber is resumed at a later time.